770120041/MyBlog/_posts/2020-3-18-internview-AmazonBQ.md

 f)        Tell me a time when you broke the rule
 g)        Tell me about a time when you had to take a decision in your project where the complete data was not available
 h)        Tell me about a time when you had to make some changes backward because it was impacting your customer.
+Course project(毕设)

+which language to use

+professor told me to use C++ since he has a student has been working on that.

+But finally we found we need more algorithms and it is costly to implemetn them in C++ and we finally switched to usinge Python.

 9. New ideas, Innovations, Inventions